abuicke/tarot/major arcana/(3) The Empress/(3) The Empress.md

 ### Upright

 1) Love, the love of a partner (a woman).
-2) The sensual aspects of life, fragrance, food, fashion, beauty, colour, aesthetics.
+2) The sensual aspects of life, fragrance, food, fashion, beauty, music, colour, aesthetics.
 3) The feminine principle<sup>2</sup>, life for life's sake, that which is beautiful in the world.